sequenceiq/slider/src/site/markdown/specification/cli-actions.md

 #### Postconditions

-If 'all' was requested, then no applications of the user should be running:
+If `all` was requested, then no applications of the user should be running:

     if appid == "all" :
         not exists a for app in YARN'.Apps'.values where app.report.User = username and app.report.State <= RUNNING